 And again, let’s talk about trading on the trend.
 As you know, the price in the trend moves with waves, constantly rolling back after each new update of local extremes.
 Experienced traders often tend to enter the direction of the developing trend on these very pullbacks.
-In order to understand when it is time to enter the position, different tools are used.
-Many traders use oscillators, but there are quite a few traders measuring the strength of the rollback with Fibonacci levels:
+To understand when it is time to enter the position, different tools are used.
+Many traders use oscillators, but quite a few traders are measuring the strength of the rollback with Fibonacci levels:

 - The best identification of classic figures of technical analysis